-In classical viscosity solutions' theory, obtaining the convergence of the vanishing viscosity method is just a simple exercice which shows the power of the combination of the half-relaxed limit method with a strong comparison result.
+In the framework of classical viscosity solutions, getting the convergence of the vanishing viscosity method is just a simple exercice done either with a stability result, or the combination of the half-relaxed limits method with a strong comparison result.

-But, in the present discontinuous framework, although classical viscosity solutions, \CVS in short, still have good stability properties as described in Section~\ref{sect:stab}, the lack of uniqueness makes this stability far less effective: the two half-relaxed limits are lying between the minimal one $\Um$ and the maximal one $\Up$ and one cannot really obtain the convergence in that way, except if $\Up=\Um$.
+However, in the present discontinuous framework, although classical viscosity solutions---\CVS in short---still have good stability properties as described in Section~\ref{sect:stab}, the lack of uniqueness makes this stability far less effective: the two half-relaxed limits are lying between the minimal one $\Um$ and the maximal one $\Up$ and one cannot really obtain the convergence in that way, except if $\Up=\Um$.

-The next idea is to turn to flux-limited solutions (FLS in short) for which we have a general comparison result but, in order to identify the limit of the vanishing viscosity method, a flux-limiter is required and, to the best of our knowledge, there is no obvious way to determine it.
+An interesting idea is to turn to flux-limited solutions for which a general comparison result holds.
+But, in order to identify the limit of the vanishing viscosity method, a limit flux~limiter is required and to the best of our knowledge, there is no obvious way to determine it.
 Actually we refer the interested reader to Section~\ref{TMGD} for a discussion on more general discontinuities where the problem is still open.

-We refer anyway to \cite{IM,IM-md} for general stability results for FLS and to Camilli, Marchi and Schieborn \cite{CMS-VV} for the first results on the convergence of the vanishing viscosity method.
+We also refer anyway to \cite{IM,IM-md} for general stability results for \FLS and to Camilli, Marchi and Schieborn \cite{CMS-VV} for the first results on the convergence of the vanishing viscosity method.

-Finally, the notion of junction viscosity solutions (JVS in short) certainly provides the simplest and most natural proof, in particular by using the Lions-Souganidis comparison result for JVS, since it holds without convexity assumptions on the Hamiltonians.

-In this book, we give several different proofs of the following result: the first one inspired from \cite{BBCI} uses only the properties of $\Up$ as flux-limited solution, the second one inspired from Imbert and Nguyen \cite{IN} uses the Kirchhoff condition and connections between JVS and FLS and the last one is the most general one for non-convex Hamiltonian we just mention above.
+In this book, we give several different proofs of the vanishing viscosity result.
+Tthe first one below is inspired from \cite{BBCI} and uses only the properties of $\Up$ as flux-limited solution.

-In the setting of Chapter~\ref{part:codim1}, we show now that the vanishing viscosity approximation converges towards the function $\Up$ defined in the \CVS-approach.
+Contrary to the proof relying on \JVS via the Lions-Souganidis approach, the arguments we use in this section strongly rely on the structure of the Hamiltonians and on the arguments of the comparison proof.
+It has the advantage anyway to identify the limit in terms of control problems.
+An other way to do the proof goes through the connections between the Kirchhoff condition and Flux-Limited Conditions (See Section~\ref{sec:KCvsFL}).